 This vata-aggravating behavior should be tamed, especially during vata season.
 Rather than multitasking, you should try to focus on one thing at a time.

 2. Oil up.

-Long strokes should be used on the long bones and circular strokes around the joints to help vata flow in its normal direction.
-Allow the oil to soak in for at least 10 minutes before washing it off with warm water.
+Begin by warming sesame oil in a pot of hot water.
+Apply it generously all over the body, then rhythmically massage it into the skin.
+Use long strokes on the long bones and circular strokes around the joints to help vata flow in its normal direction.
+Allow the oil to soak in for 10 minutes or so before washing it off with soap.

 3. Embrace routine.

-4. Cut back on exercise.
+4. Scale back on exercise.

 5. Make time for yourself.